SueMottet/School_District_Analysis/README.md

 * The average reading score for each grade level from each school
 * The scores by school spending per student, by school size, and by school type

-### 3. School District analysis written report comparing results
+### 3. School District Analysis written report comparing results
+The written reort on this school district analysis is included in this README.

 ### Project Resources
 * Jupyter Notebook